Soralsei/rr100-rhoban/doc/documentation.md

 ```
 We copy the source directory to this stage and copy every `package.xml`/`CATKIN_IGNORE` file to a temporary directory while keeping the original source tree structure.
 In this same stage, we separate dependencies from simulator packages and from actual project packages to be able to compile them in separate docker layers later.

 Next comes the `builder` stage that inherits from the `apt-depends` stage.
-In `builder` we first install the RR100 ROS packages given aongside the robot, then we copy the `package.xml` files from the `cacher` stage into our final workspace and run `rosdep install` to install our packages' dependencies :
+In `builder` we first install the RR100 ROS packages given alongside the robot, then we copy the `package.xml` files from the `cacher` stage into our final workspace and run `rosdep install` to install our packages' dependencies :
 ```Dockerfile
 FROM apt-depends as builder
 ARG WORKSPACE